Being the continuation of the religious upheaval in Europe, the early history of New England was one of religious turmoil:

 Knowing the true history of the First Amendment helps one to understand this.
 See What is the history of the First Amendment? for a brief outline of that history.
 See Endnote for links to resources for more thorough studies.

-Catholic/Calvinist/Reformed theology, which persecuted heretics, as outlined in the above history, still has not changed.
-The thing that has changed is that they no longer have an establishment over which they have control.
+Catholic/Calvinist/Reformed theology, which persecuted heretics, still has not changed.
+The thing that has changed is that those who adhere to those theologies no longer have an establishment over which they have control.
 Thus, they no longer have the power to kill those who do not bow down to the church/state union.
 They are working tirelessly to regain their power.
 Like all satanic efforts, they use deceit, lies, craft, and so forth, to work toward their goal of union of church and state.
 History proves that all church/state unions have always resulted in corruption of the church, the state, and the people, except for a remnant.
 They work from the highest academic levels down to the political level, the church level, and finally to the lowest level – the level of the individual (saved and lost religious person).

 In the Old World, “establishment” meant union of one church with state.
 The fight against establishment tyranny in the American colonies and early Republic resulted in another type of establishment – multiple establishments.
 That continues to this day, but it is now a choice whether to be established or not.
 Establishment is still possible, if one looks at the meaning of establishment to include any union of church and state made possible by the law of man, the law of a civil government.